mos311063/MyPortfolio/README.md

 ## Functionality

-- it code using only html and css therefore it is the fast on load.
+- it code using only html and css therefore it it is fast and will working on most major browser
-- it design is fully responsive (all as much as I could make it possible).
+- it design is fully responsive (as much as I could make it possible).
-- it can view in both major web browser and mobile.
+- it can view in both desktop and mobile devices.

 ## Tech Stack

   this project was coded using pure HTML5 and CSS3
   - design : pastel design
-  - responsive : yes thank to flex and grid display, calc() , @media ;
+  - responsive : yes it is fully responsive and tested
   - it deployed : the site is store in github and deploy via netlify.
   - contact form : via Formspree API site.